YixinLi99/QE-Tutorial/README.md

 # QE-Tutorial

 ###### Step1: Install qe-6.7; Install gfortran and C++ at HPC; Install openmpi:
+(gfortran and C++ are essential to run QE codes, if you've installed it already ignore it)
 ```
 (base) Yixins-MacBook-Pro-2:~ yixinli$ cd Downloads